jgperrin/net.jgp.books.spark.ch07/README.md

-The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean Georges Perrin and published by Manning.
+The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean-Georges Perrin and published by Manning.
 Find out more about the book on [Manning's website](http://jgp.ai/sia).

 # Spark in Action, 2nd edition - chapter 7